htw-imi-showtime/showtime-website/content/schedule.md

   a project fair in the afternoon.
 Everything takes place in <a href="https://htw-berlin.zoom.us/j/97320821203">Zoom</a>.\
   There will be Breakout Rooms for the project booths and other things in the afternoon.
   Please install the <a href="https://zoom.us/download">Zoom client</a> to be able to move freely between breakout rooms.
+  Additionally, we have a <a href="https://discord.gg/RxBsnMqHyX">discord server</a> where you can connect with others even after the event.
   * (*very brief presentations, the odd times are real, we might even be a bit quicker than this)